 Number of Positions Advertised:

-Additionally, the trust is seeking somebody with experience across a variety of business sectors.
-While it is acknowledged that not all candidates will possess all skills, it would be advantageous to identify an individual with experience of managing rapid growth and sustaining quality across a number of establishments, including underperforming organisations.
+The trust is interested in speaking to any candidates with experience across a variety of business sectors, in particular with knowledge of growth in a non-profit setting.
+While it is acknowledged that not all candidates will possess all essential and desirable skills, it would be advantageous to identify an individual with experience of sustaining quality during growth across a number of establishments, including organisations requiring improvements to outcomes.

 Ideally, candidates will possess a sound grasp of the current political climate and of financial and resource management.
 An awareness of organisational structures, acquisitions and mergers would be advantageous.
 The trust requires and a strategic thinker with excellent communication skills, who is forward thinking and embraces change.

-The trust is seeking individuals who are able to actively and support its ‘inclusion ethos’, reflecting the belief that all young people can achieve, given the opportunity to feel included in, and empowered by, the learning environment.
+The trust is seeking an individual able to actively and support its ‘inclusion ethos’, reflecting the belief that all young people can achieve, given the opportunity to feel included in, and empowered by, the learning environment.

 Location of board meeting and trust website